Global Problem Seeks Local Actors

 Pigeon Loves Trees

 There are various ways to offset a carbon footprint.
 While the current trend is to promote clean-energy technologies, I opted for the old-fashioned way of planting trees 🌱 Through photosynthesis, trees absorb CO2 to produce oxygen and wood .
 There are two main reasons for my choice.
 First, I like the idea of planting trees.
 I've been recording a lot of natural soundscapes, and I am excited to participate in initiatives that aspire to regrow natural habitats such as rainforests and mangroves.
 Second, my brother volunteers in Graine de Vie (Seed For Life), an organization aiming to regrow forests in Madagascar.
 In ten years, they have planted 14,000,000 trees 🌱 Talk about an experience!
-I appreciate the fact that the founders are working on a voluntary basis and that they travel on their own expenses when supervising the work in progress.
+I appreciate the fact that the founders are working on a voluntary basis and that they travel at their own expenses when supervising the work in progress.

 The project is very well thought out: it makes sense to plant trees in Madagascar.
 First, the labor is cheap.
 The money spent on planting trees translates to a higher number of trees planted in Madagascar than it would elsewhere.
 The population in Madagascar is one of the poorest in the world.
 By paying the planters a decent wage, this project helps the people as much as the planet 🌱 Furthermore, a large proportion of the trees that are planted are those that produce everyday resources such as fruits, coffee, cacao, and avocados, ensuring that the population looks after these trees and takes care of them.
 The association is also involved in re-growing protected areas such as rainforests and mangroves.
 Mangroves are an excellent investment, as they capture carbon better than any other type of forest 🌱 Furthermore, Graine de Vie works closely with authorities, enabling them to plant in national parks and ensure the durability of their work.
 Last but not least, there is another reason to plant trees in Africa rather that in our latitudes.
 For a tree to sequester carbon through photosynthesis, a lot of light is required and - as trivial as it seems - leaves on its branches.
 So, in winter time, our deciduous forests are in stand-by!
 A rainforest or a mangrove in Madagascar keeps capturing carbon all year-round!